bclipp/databricks_spark_cert_study_guide/notes.md

 Driver: Lives on Master Node, declares transformations and actions on RDD.
 In cluster mode doesn't process data.

-Executor: Lives on Worker nodes. performs the tasks on the RDD's in a Job.
+Executor: Lives on Worker nodes. performs the tasks on the RDD's in a Job. in yarn often more than one per node, in databricks one per node

 slots: unit of parallelism (normally a core) the potential for a task, in cluster mode they exist on the worker nodes only.